kola-1/WayFarer/README.md

 - Admin can create trips
 - User/Admin can view all trips
 - User can book a trip
+- User can view all his or her bookings
+- Admin can view all bookings

 ### Technologies
 These are some of the softwares this project is created with: